Mescht/BTPractice/README.md

 # BTPractice
-Map / Datapack to practice Mapless Buried Treasure
+Map / Datapack for practicing Mapless Buried Treasure

 # How To Use
 ## Setup